JasonCaldwellMBA/Basic_Calculator/README.md

 ### Stretch Goals
 [✓]: Handles decimals.

 [✓]: Users can enter values/perform math with keyboard input (keypress).

-### Future enhancements
-* Accept number pad inputs.
-* Mobile inputs interacting with a phone's number pad.
-Currently users can enter the various options on their device; but the input isn't going through the users phone's keyboard.
-* Create a financial calculator (most likely will be a different project).
+Bonus: Numeric keypad values and operators can be used.

 ## Licensing